-- NGET and each TO shall continue to review the Draft Outage Plan.
-Final Outage placements shall be completed by week 49 at year ahead.
-Outages shall be identified in accordance with Appendix C - Plan Firmness. - Where a DNO network in England & Wales acts as the connecting point for an Offshore Network and the DNO makes a Capacity Declaration in respect of any restrictions for designated circuit(s) NGET will carry out a process to determine how the capacity restriction should be apportioned between the offshore connecting parties and will distribute this information to all affected parties
+• Where a DNO network in England & Wales acts as the connecting point for an Offshore Network and the DNO makes a Capacity Declaration in respect of any restrictions for designated circuit(s) The Company will carry out a process to determine how the capacity restriction should be apportioned between the offshore connecting parties and will distribute this information to all affected parties

-3.2.3.2 Week 35-39 - Development of the Draft Outage Plan
+3.2.4.2 Week 35-39 - Development of the Draft Outage Plan

-- NGET shall refine the Draft Outage Plan in conjunction with each TO and any relevant Users, taking account of comments received. - Outages represented must include both outages within a TO's network, and all outages within the boundary of influence for that TO - By the end of week 39 each TO shall advise NGET of any remaining Outage requests.
+- The Company shall refine the Draft Outage Plan in conjunction with each TO and any relevant Users, taking account of comments received. - Outages represented must include both outages within a TO's network, and all outages within the boundary of influence for that TO - By the end of week 39 each TO shall advise The Company of any remaining Outage requests.
 Although forming part of the Draft Outage Plan, some of these remaining Outages may not be placed.
-Outages with no firm date agreed shall be assessed and placed during Year 0 where practicable. - 3.2.3.3 Week 40-48 Further development of the Draft Outage Plan - 3.2.3.4 NGET shall continue to refine the Draft Outage Plan in discussion with the TOs.
-This may include placing TO Outages that were not taken or completed in Year 0. - 3.2.4 Plan Freeze (week 49) - 3.2.4.1 At the end of week 49 NGET shall publish the Final Outage Plan. - 3.2.4.2 Following publication of the Final Outage Plan, all changes (including placement of Unplaced Outages) shall be monitored in accordance with section 5 (Change Management).
+Outages with no firm date agreed shall be assessed and placed during Year 0 where practicable.

+3.2.4.3 Week 40-48 - Further development of the Draft Outage Plan

+3.2.4.4 The Company shall continue to refine the Draft Outage Plan in discussion with the TOs.
+This may include placing TO Outages that were not taken or completed in Year 0.

+- 3.2.5 Plan Freeze (week 49) - 3.2.5.1 At the end of week 49 The Company shall publish the Final Outage Plan.

+3.2.5.2 Following publication of the Final Outage Plan, all changes (including placement of Unplaced Outages) shall be monitored in accordance with Section 5 (Change Management).

-- 3.2.5 Final Outage Plan Handover (weeks 3 and 4 in following calendar year) - 3.2.5.1 The increased number of Transmission Owners following the introduction of Offshore Networks means that the Final outage Plan handover will continue to take place primarily in week 3 but may be extended into week 4 depending on workload and available resource. - 3.2.5.2 When the Final Outage Plan is handed over to the current year -any Outages that have been agreed but cannot be placed shall either: - have been moved out of the relevant Outage database year following a risk assessment; or - left in the Outage database pending an Opportunity Outage placement by agreement between NGET and the relevant TO. - 3.2.5.3 Opportunity Outages shall be identifiable in the Outage database - 3.2.5.4 Weeks 3 and 4 (in following calendar year) - NGET shall arrange meetings (including by videoconference or teleconference) between NGET and each TO during weeks 3 and 4 as workload permits to "hand over" the Final Outage Plan to -Current Year.
+3.2.6 Final Outage Plan Handover (weeks 3 and 4 in following calendar year)

+3.2.6.1 The increased number of Transmission Owners following the introduction of Offshore Networks means that the Final outage Plan handover will continue to take place primarily in week 3 but may be extended into week 4 depending on workload and available resource.

+3.2.6.2 When the Final Outage Plan is handed over to the current year any Outages that have been agreed but cannot be placed shall either:

+- have been moved out of the relevant Outage database year following a risk assessment; or - left in the Outage database pending an Opportunity Outage placement by agreement between The Company and the relevant TO.

+3.2.6.3 Opportunity Outages shall be identifiable in the Outage database

+3.2.6.4 Weeks 3 and 4 (in following calendar year)

+• The Company shall arrange meetings (including by videoconference or teleconference) between The Company and each TO during weeks 3 and 4 as workload permits to "hand over" the Final Outage Plan to Current Year.
 The Plan Year shall then become Year 0 and the Year 2 Provisional Outage Plan prepared for handover (to Year 1) in week 6 to continue the cycle.